Hurricanes, Tornadoes, and Storms

-Federal Emergency Management Agency and the
+Federal Emergency Management Agency (FEMA) offers recommendations on preparing for individual hazards, and the

-Centers for Disease Control and Prevention offer strategies on preparing for and responding to tornadoes.
-Please see "Americas PrepareAthon", a nationwide, community-based campaign for action to increase emergency preparedness and resilience through hazard-specific drills, group discussions and exercises conducted at the national level every fall and spring.
+Americas PrepareAthon, a nationwide, community-based campaign for action to increase emergency preparedness and resilience through hazard-specific drills, group discussions, and exercises conducted at the national level every fall and spring.

 Preparedness Checklist for Pediatric Practices.

-How to Prepare for Disasters Web page for more information.
+How to Prepare for Disasters,

-Let's Get Ready!: Planning Together for Emergencies and
+Let's Get Ready!
+Planning Together for Emergencies,

 Keep Families Together